Skip to content

 • Start a shipping workflow.

 Listen for these events rather than waiting for your customer to be redirected back to your website.
-Triggering fulfillment only from your Checkout landing page is unreliable.
+Triggering fulfilment only from your Checkout landing page is unreliable.
 Setting up your integration to listen for asynchronous events allows you to accept different types of payment methods with a single integration.

 Handle the following events when collecting payments with the Checkout: